Codename: Sailor V: Release

 Codename: Sailor V made its debut as a one-shot in the summer vacation issue of the manga magazine RunRun, published on August 3, 1991.
 It returned as a serial in RunRun, which lasted until July 3, 1997.
 Kodansha compiled the fifteen chapters into three Tankōbon or "Bound Volumes" and published them from December 18, 1993 to November 6, 1997.
 In 2004, the series was re-released in Japan as a two-volume Shinsōban or "Deluxe Edition" with revised artwork and dialogue.
 This release also saw the final, fifteenth, chapter split into two giving this release sixteen chapters total.
 The two volumes were released on October 28, 2004 and November 20, 2004.
 On May 27, 2014 Codename: Sailor V was published in a two-volume Kanzenban or "Complete Edition".
 This has a premium release with A5 sized paper and has new covers based on the covers of the original release.
 On February 28, 2019, Codename: Sailor V was published in a two-volume Bunkoban or "Takeuchi Naoko Bunko Collection" edition of the manga which is a smaller version of the Kanzenban with similar covers.

-An OVA series was teased in promotional materials, but never came to fruition, the Sailor Moon anime being created instead.
+An OVA series was teased in promotional materials, but never came to fruition as RunRun magazine, which had led the project, closed.

 In North America, the original Japanese release was never officially localized into English.
 Kodansha USA licensed the "Deluxe Edition" of Codename: Sailor V for an English-language release, alongside its re-printing of the Sailor Moon manga.
 The two volumes released on September 13, 2011 and November 15, 2011.
 On March 18, 2020, Kodansha USA announced Codename: Sailor V Eternal Edition that features new cover art, a new translation, and color pages from the original serialization.
 It is an English-language release of the Japanese "Complete Edition."
 Both volumes were scheduled for release on January 5, 2021, but they were delayed with the first volume releasing September 28, 2021 and the second on November 9, 2021.

 The series has also been translated into other languages, including Indonesian by Elex Media Komputindo, French and Spanish by Glenat; German by Egmont Manga & Anime; Italian by Star Edizioni and later by GP Publishing, serialized in its manga magazine Amici; and Polish by JPF.